 Every year on the second Saturday of August, during National Road Victim month, a ceremony of remembrance is held at RoadPeace Wood.

-This year’s service will take place in person on Saturday 13th August 2022, at 2.30pm, at the RoadPeace Wood.
+Next year’s service will take place in person on Saturday 12th August 2023, at the RoadPeace Wood.

 A history of the RoadPeace Wood